Aliff Izwan: Early career

 Born in Klang, Aliff just recently started his football career with Genpro at the age of 8, and then he joined Mokhtar Dahari Academy youth system in 2015.
 In November 2020, he joined the Selangor reserve team.

 Selangor

 Aliff settled quickly into Selangor's youth teams, progressing to the under-23 squad despite still being 17.
 On 11 March 2022, Aliff made his first-team debut for Selangor as a 61st-minute substitute for Mukhairi Ajmal in a 6–0 home FA Cup win over Harini.
 After being named as an unused substitute for several Super League matches, Aliff made his first-league debut on 10 April, replacing Caion in the 92nd minute of a 4–1 win against Kedah Darul Aman.
 On 7 June 2023, Aliff scored his first goal for the first team in a 7–1 away win to Kelantan United in the league matches.

 International career

+Born in Klang, Malaysia to an Indonesian father and Saudi Arabian mother.
+Aliff can play either Malaysia, Indonesia and Saudi Arabia but he choose his native Malaysia instead.